Omimacgithub/Omimacgithub/README.md

 **JETRAG - Local RAG assitant targeting NVIDIA Jetson embedded systems ([repository](https://github.com/Omimacgithub/JETRAG) | 03/2026 – Present**

-- Developed an assistant which, using Retrieval-Augmented Generation, provides reasoned answers based on user-provided sources.
-Both the application and the language model (using Gemma4) run **locally** on the device.

-### AWS works
+- Developed in FastAPI + SvelteKit a conversational assistant based on Retrieval-Augmented Generation (RAG) with the Gemma4 model.
+The architecture has been optimized for execution on embedded hardware (NVIDIA Jetson).

+- Designed a CI/CD pipeline to automate app testing and deployment in Docker with a single command.

+### Cloud & Infrastructure (AWS)

 **Hadoop cluster deployment and maintenance lab on AWS ([repository](https://github.com/Omimacgithub/AWSHadoopLab/tree/main)) | 11/2024**